en flag +1 214 306 68 37

 Customer satisfaction score (CSAT)

-Customer satisfaction score is another commonly used metric, which reflects how content your customers are with your service.
+Customer satisfaction score is another commonly used metric, which reflects how content your clients are with your service.
 Although this metric can be quite subjective, it’s still worth tracking to get an idea of what customers think about the support you provide.
 CSAT is measured with user feedback surveys, which customers fill out after an issue resolution or a contact with a service agent.
-The survey contains the question asking how satisfied your customers are with the product/service they received with replies on the scale from 1 to 5.
+The survey contains the question asking how satisfied your clients are with the product/service they received with replies on the scale from 1 to 5.
 1 stands for “Very unsatisfied”, and 5 for “Very satisfied”.

 To improve your CSAT, you should pay more attention to the agents’ performance, work on the speed of their initial response, the efficiency of solutions they provide and courtesy they treat a customer with.